pnxenopoulos/awpy/README.md

 ---

-The Awpy Python package provides data parsing, analytics and visualization capabilities for Counter-Strike 2 data.
-Awpy contains functionality to parse (kills, damages, grenades, etc.), analyze (win probability, Rating, KAST%, ADR, etc.), and visualize (animated plots, grenade diagrams, etc.) CS2 demos.
+- :computer: Parse Counter-Strike demos in Python in one line.
+- :skull: Access kill, damage, grenade, bomb, player trajectory data, and more
+- :chart: Calculate common statistics, such as ADR, KAST, Rating and win probability
+- 🎞️ Visualize Counter-Strike data, including animated round gifs

 Please join [our Discord](https://discord.gg/W34XjsSs2H) for discussion around the library and esports analytics.
-You may visit detailed documentation [here](https://awpy.readthedocs.io/en/latest/).

 ## Installation
 To install Awpy, you can run